NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-The dominant Fe isotope \isotope[56]{Fe} is produced in CCSN and in SNIa mostly as \isotope[56]{Ni} (\fig{fig:fe_set1p2_sum}) Because of fallback, only the $15\msun$ star efficiently produces \isotope[57]{Fe}, mostly as \isotope[57]{Ni}.
-Like \isotope[56]{Fe} \isotope[57]{Fe} also has a strong dependence on the explosion energy.
-Contrary to that the \isotope[54]{Fe} is increasing with decreasing energy in the $15\msun$ models because \isotope[54]{Fe} is mostly made without radiogenic contributions and for larger explosion energies \isotope[58]{Ni} is made instead of \isotope[54]{Fe}. \isotope[58]{Fe} is produced over the whole stellar range (\fig{fig:fe_set1p2_sum}).
-In massive stars, it is produced mostly by the \sprn\ during the pre-explosive phase and is partially destroyed by the SN explosion.
-In our models a relevant amount of \isotope[58]{Fe} is also produced in the explosive He-burning shell, via neutron captures.
-This contribution is particularly important for the lower-mass CCSN, like the $15\msun$ case, where most of the pre-explosive abundances are strongly affected by the SN explosion.
-For the $Z=0.02$ models AGB stars provide the largest contribution to the \isotope[58]{Fe} inventory, via the\sprn\ (\sect{sprocess}).
+The dominant Fe isotope \isotope[56]{Fe} is produced in CCSN and in SNIa as \isotope[56]{Ni} (\fig{fig:fe_set1p2_sum}) Because of fallback, only the $15\msun$ star efficiently produces \isotope[57]{Fe}, mostly as \isotope[57]{Ni}.
+Like \isotope[54,56]{Fe}, \isotope[57]{Fe} also has a strong dependence on the explosion energy.
+The Fe neutron-rich isotope \isotope[58]{Fe} is produced over the whole stellar range (\fig{fig:fe_set1p2_sum}).
+In massive stars, it is mainly produced by the \sprn\ during the pre-explosive phase and is partially destroyed by the SN explosion.
+In our models a significant amount of \isotope[58]{Fe} is also produced in the explosive He-burning shell by neutron captures.
+This contribution is particularly important for the lower-mass CCSNe, such as the $15\msun$ case, where most of the pre-explosive abundances are strongly affected by the SN explosion.
+For the $Z=0.02$ models, the AGB stars provide the largest contribution to the \isotope[58]{Fe} inventory, via the \sprn\ (\sect{sprocess}).

-Besides a small positive contribution to Co from the AGB star \sprn\ the strongest production happens in massive stars (\fig{fig:s_set1p2_sum}).
+Besides a small positive contribution to Co from the AGB star \sprn, the strongest production happens in massive stars (\fig{fig:s_set1p2_sum}).
 The $15\msun$ SN models show a correlation of the Co yields with the explosion energy.
 In the most energetic SN models, most of \isotope[59]{Co} is made as \isotope[59]{Cu}, with a smaller contribution from \isotope[59]{Ni}, \isotope[59]{Co} itself and \isotope[59]{Fe} from the explosive He-burning shell.
 At lower explosion energy the \isotope[59]{Cu} and \isotope[59]{Ni} production is reduced.
 In this case \isotope[59]{Co} comes from direct production and from \isotope[59]{Fe} decay.
-This makes Co a possible nucleosynthesis signature of highly energetic SN \citep[see e.g.,][]{nomoto:09}.
-For larger masses, where the fallback contribution in our models is stronger, the explosive contribution of the radiogenic \isotope[59]{Fe} in the He shell becomes more relevant for the Co final yields.
+This makes Co a possible nucleosynthesis signature of highly energetic SNe \citep[see e.g.,][]{nomoto:09}.
+For larger masses, where the fallback contribution in our models is stronger, the explosive contribution of the radiogenic \isotope[59]{Fe} in the He shell becomes more relevant for the final Co yields.
 For weaker fallback (e.g., the $25\msun$ SN $rapid$ model or the $60\msun$ models) most Co originates comes from the \sprn.